StanczakDominik/goaltracker/readme.md

 Mostly based on the data science Python ecosystem, written with Pandas practice in mind.

+### Current status

+This project is mostly abandoned now.
+I've learned what I wanted, including that the folks at Beeminder are true badasses.

 ## Usage
 1. Put the directory where you want to store your data in `config` (see `config.sample`).
 2. Use `goaltracker.py --create` to create your next goal to track.
 The arguments for that are